 Per Page:

-Almannagja, the exposed eastern boundary of the North American geologic plate, Thingvellir National Park.
+Almannagja, the exposed eastern boundary of the North American geologic plate, in Thingvellir National Park, Iceland.

-Downchannel from the volcanic dike in Thingvellir National Park.
+Downchannel from the volcanic dike in Iceland's Thingvellir National Park.

-A dike (volcanic feeder tube) merging into layered strata in Thingvellir National Park.
+A dike (volcanic feeder tube) merging into layered strata in Iceland's Thingvellir National Park.

-Hekla volcano, a stratovolcano located in southern Iceland, is one of the island's most active volcanoes, having erupted more than 20 times since the ninth century A.D.
-Hekla is 1,491 m (4,892 ft) high and its name is Icelandic for “short hooded cloak,” most likely a reference to the clouds that frequently hang over its summit.
-In the Middle Ages, the Norse called it the "Gateway to Hell."
-The volcano is responsible for the creation of more than 10% of the landmass of Iceland over the last 1000 years.
-Iceland is situated on top of a seismic hotspot, subjecting it to earthquakes and severe volcanic activity.
+Hekla volcano, a stratovolcano in southern Iceland, is one of the island's most active volcanoes, with more than 20 eruptions since the ninth century A.D.
+Hekla is 1,491 m (4,892 ft) high, and its name is Icelandic for “short hooded cloak,” most likely a reference to the clouds that frequently hang over its summit.
+The volcano is responsible for creating more than 10% of Iceland's landmass over the last millennium.

-Laki is a volcanic fissure in the western part of Vatnajökull National Park, Iceland, not far from the volcanic fissure of Eldgjá and the small village of Kirkjubæjarklaustur.
-The fissure is properly referred to as Lakagígar, while Laki is a mountain that the fissure bisects.
-Lakagígar is part of a volcanic system centered on the volcano Grímsvötn and including the volcano Thordarhyrna.
+Laki is a volcanic fissure in the western part of Vatnajökull National Park, Iceland, not far from the small village of Kirkjubæjarklaustur.
+The fissure is properly referred to as Lakagígar -- Laki is a mountain that the fissure bisects.